-Homemade grenadine is surprisingly easy to make.
-When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring that you find in the store-bought version.
+Homemade grenadine syrup is surprisingly easy to make.
+When you learn how to make grenadine yourself, you can avoid the high fructose corn syrup and food coloring found in store-bought versions.

 What is Grenadine?

 The name grenadine is often mistakenly applied to syrups and beverages made with other fruit juices (e.g. raspberry, redcurrant, blackberry) and sugar syrup.
 Some of these other syrups obtain the characteristic flavor associated with grenadine by using a mixture of blackcurrant juice along with other fruit juices.

 Why You Should Make It Yourself

 The food industry has widely replaced grenadine fruit bases with artificial ingredients.
 Rose’s, by far the most common grenadine brand in the United States, is made using mostly high-fructose corn syrup, water, citric acid, and natural and artificial flavors.
 It’s colored using Red 40 (made with petroleum distillates or coal tars) and Blue 1.

-I don’t want artificial ingredients or food additives in my cupcakes (or drinks), so I decided to make my own grenadine.
+I don’t want artificial ingredients or food additives in my drinks, so I decided to make my own grenadine.